Homosexuality and the Anglican Communion: Church of Ireland

+The General Synod in 2012 made provision for a Working Group on Human Sexuality to be created, to encourage and monitor Conversations at parochial and diocesan level, and between dioceses of different perspectives.
+The same motion reaffirmed the existing teaching of the Church of Ireland in relation to marriage and sexuality: "marriage is part of God's creation and a holy mystery in which one man and one woman become one flesh...
+The Church of Ireland recognises for itself and of itself, no other understanding of marriage".

 In 2015, Paul Colton, Bishop of Cork, announced his support of same-sex marriage, becoming the first Church of Ireland bishop to do so, saying that "The events in society are moving very rapidly and the church is not at all up to pace with the debate."
 Following Colton, two retired Archbishops of Dublin also voiced their 'yes' vote in favour of same-sex marriages.
 Michael Burrows, Bishop of Cashel and Ossory, also endorsed same-sex marriage.
 While opposing gay marriage, Pat Storey, Bishop of Meath and Kildare and Ireland's first woman bishop, did endorse and express support for same-sex civil unions.
 On 23 May 2015, the people of Republic of Ireland voted in favour of the legalisation of same-sex marriage, the first country to do such by popular vote.
 In 2016, the Church of Ireland released a pastoral letter offering guidelines on same-gender marriage.
 Although the Church of Ireland does not currently offer marriage or blessing rites, the guidelines allow priests to offer pastoral prayers on behalf of the newly married couples.
 Services of Thanksgiving for same-sex marriage have been hosted by congregations; for example, St. Audoen's Church hosted "a service of thanksgiving" for same-sex marriage.
-REFORM Ireland, a conservative lobby within the Church of Ireland, has rejected the contents of the letter saying it is "a dangerous departure from confessing Anglicanism".
+REFORM Ireland, a conservative lobby within the Church of Ireland, has rejected the contents of the letter.